The Traditional Approach

 Malicious applications access the network by spoofing port numbers, tunneling through a port, or using port hopping to avoid detection.

-Application whitelist rules prevent applications from running on non-standard ports.
-Log and monitor whitelist violations.
+Application allow rules prevent applications from running on non-standard ports.
+Log and monitor allow list violations.

 When you transition from port-based to application-based rules, in the rulebase, place the application-based rule above the port-based rule it will replace.
 Reset the policy rule hit counter for both rules.
 If traffic hits the port-based rule, its policy rule hit count increases.
 Tune the application-based rule until no traffic hits the port-based rule for a period of time, then remove the port-based rule.